Long May You Run

 Long May You Run is a studio album credited to the Stills–Young Band, a collaboration between Stephen Stills and Neil Young, released in 1976 on Reprise Records.
-It peaked at #26 on the Billboard 200 and was certified gold in the United States by the RIAA.
+It peaked at No. 26 on the Billboard 200 and was certified gold in the United States by the RIAA.
 The album is the sole studio release by Stills and Young as a duo.

 Background

 Following the Crosby, Stills, Nash & Young stadium tour of 1974, an attempt by the quartet to finalize a new album ended amidst acrimony without result.
 David Crosby and Graham Nash resumed their partnership, while Stills and Young continued their independent careers.
 Songs from the aborted CSNY album appeared on various albums by group members, and Stills covered two Young songs on his contemporary studio albums: "New Mama" on Stills and "The Loner" on Illegal Stills.

 In early 1976, Stills and Young reached a rapprochement, and began to work on a joint album project from a desire by both to pick up where they left off with their Buffalo Springfield-era guitar explorations, a decade after the inception of the band.
 Crosby and Nash signed on as well, and briefly Long May You Run looked to be the awaited CSNY reunion album.
 However, on a deadline Nash and Crosby left Miami to finish the sessions for what would become their 1976 album Whistling Down the Wire, and Young and Stills reacted by removing the duo's vocals and other contributions from the master tapes.
 Crosby and Nash vowed never to work with either again, although less than a year later they would regroup with Stills for the album CSN.

-The Stills-Young Band, comprising Stills' then-current touring band behind the pair, began a tour in 1976 prior to the album's release.
-The tour commenced in Clarkston, Michigan on June 23, but after nineteen dates Young dropped out after July 20 via a telegram to Stills, forcing Stills to complete the concert tour solo through October.
-The telegram read: "Dear Stephen, funny how some things that start spontaneously end that way.
-Eat a peach.
-Neil."
-Young would later cite cryptic personal reasons for his departure, namely that he had "voice issues" but he has since stated the tour "wasn't working" and that the "balance was off in some way" as it progressed.
-During the tour, critics were writing harsh reviews of Stills while praising Young, titled "Young Hot, Stills Not".
-Stills began drinking heavily and started to take out his frustrations on tour personnel thinking they were purposefully making him look bad.
-However, even after Young told Stills not to read the reviews, he would not accept the advice, so Young left.